Medical Kit Suggestions

 Prescription suppository for nausea (always good to have incase you are too sick to take anything by mouth, including medication)

-Bonine or something like that for sea sickness
+Bonine or something for sea sickness

 Electrolyte packs to mix with water